Dynamoid/dynamoid/README.md

 ### Type casting

-Dynamid supports type casting and tries to do it in the most convenient way.
+Dynamoid supports type casting and tries to do it in the most convenient way.
 Values for all fields (except custom type) are coerced to declared field types.